Linux Locate Command for Beginners (8 Examples)

 The reason locate is so fast is because it doesn't read the file system for the searched file or directory name.
-It actually refers a database (prepared by updatedb) to find what user is looking, and based on that search, produces its output.
+It actually refers to a database (prepared by the command updatedb) to find what user is looking for and based on that search, produces its output.

 While this is a good approach, it has its share of drawbacks.
 The main issue is that after every new file or directory is created on the system, you need to update the tool's database for it to work correctly.
 Otherwise, the command will not be able to find files/directories that are created after the last database update.